-RACE: Hispanic, Latinx, or Spanish Origin
+RACE: Hispanic, Latinx or Spanish Origin

-Myrna M. Soto is the Founder and CEO of Apogee Executive Advisors.
-Apogee Executive Advisors is a boutique advisory firm focused on providing strategic consulting in the areas of Technology Risk, CyberSecurity, Technology Integrations, Venture Capital & Private Equity Investments and Enterprise Risk Management.
+Myrna M. Soto is the CEO of Apogee Executive Advisors, which she founded in 2021.
+Apogee Executive Advisors is a boutique advisory firm focused on providing strategic consulting and advisory services in the areas of Technology Risk, CyberSecurity, Technology Integrations, Venture Capital & Private Equity Investments and Enterprise Risk Management.
 From March 2020 through May 2021, she served as the chief strategy and trust officer of Forcepoint (a cybersecurity technology provider).
 At Forcepoint she provided leadership in Forcepoint's growth and strategy.
 Prior to joining Forcepoint, she served from March 2019 through May 2020 as the chief operating officer of Digital Hands (a Managed CyberSecurity Services Provider).
-Since March 2019, she has been a venture advisor for ForgePoint Capital (formerly known as Trident Capital Cybersecurity) ("ForgePoint"), a venture capital firm investing exclusively in early stage cybersecurity companies and has served as a partner at ForgePoint since April 2018.
+Since March 2019, she has been a venture advisor for ForgePoint Capital (formerly known as Trident Capital Cybersecurity) ("ForgePoint"), a venture capital firm investing exclusively in early-stage cybersecurity companies and has served as a partner af ForgePoint since April 2018.
 From August 2015 through April 2018, she served as the senior vice president and global chief information security officer of Comcast Corporation ("Comcast"), which operates as a worldwide media and technology company.
 Soto served from 2009 to August 2015 as senior vice president and chief infrastructure and information security officer at Comcast.
 Soto was responsible for the alignment and development of cyber and data security strategies and policies.
-Soto currently serves on the board of Spirit Airlines, Inc., Popular, Inc., and TriNet Group, Inc.
+Soto currently serves on the board of Spirit Airlines, Inc., Popular, Inc. and TriNet Group, Inc.

-Soto brings over 25 years of focused information technology and security experience from a variety of industries, including financial services, hospitality, insurance and risk management and gaming and entertainment.
-She serves on the advisory board of Ginger and previously served as Vice Chairman and executive committee board member of the Hispanic IT Executive Council and as a member of the Board of Trustees of Cabrini College.
+Soto brings 30 years of focused information technology and security experience from a variety of industries, including financial services, hospitality, insurance and risk management and gaming and entertainment.
+She previously served as Vice Chairman and executive committee board member of the Hispanic IT Executive Council and as a member of the Board of Trustees of Cabrini College.
+Soto serves on a number of privately held organizations most of which are Technology and Cybersecurity focused.

-- Senior Leadership
+- · Senior Leadership

-- Finance, Accounting or Financial Reporting
+- · Finance, Accounting or Financial Reporting

-- Regulatory Environment/Governmental Affairs
+- · Regulatory Environment/Governmental Affairs

 - Risk Management

 - Customer Experience

 - Information Technology/Safety and Security

-- Strategic Planning and Governance
+- · Strategic Planning and Governance

 - Sustainability and Environmental

+- DE&I

-- Human Resources and Executive Compensation
+- · Human Resources and Executive Compensation

 - Lean

-John G. Sznewais
+John G. Sznewajs